-35 The addressees and references in the letter would be those that are appropriate in the circumstances of the engagement.
+54 The addressees and references in the letter would be those that are appropriate in the circumstances of the engagement, including the relevant jurisdiction.

 Throughout this letter, references to "you," "we," "us," "management," "those charged with governance" and "auditor" would be used or amended as appropriate in the circumstances.